c-hut/password-checker/README.md

    \* _Replace **project_name** with a name of your choice._

-4. Navigate to the project directory: use the `cd` command to access the directory of the newly created Django project.
+4. **Navigate to the project directory**: use the `cd` command to access the directory of the newly created Django project.

    `cd project_name`